|

 Directions

 Begin by making the dressing.
-Add 1/3 cup of olive oil to a bowl.
+Add 1/3 cup of olive oil to a small bowl.
 Sprinkle in the Italian seasoning.
 Finely chop the garlic clove and place it into the oil.
 Zest the lemon and add the zest to the bowl along with half the juice.
 Add a pinch of salt and cracked black pepper.
 Mix well and let sit while you put the pasta together.
 This will help the flavors in the dressing to develop.

 tortellini pasta salad